Japan's Amari: Momentum gathering for TPP ministerial meeting

-TOKYO, Sept 4 (Reuters) - Japanese Economy Minister Akira Amari said on Friday support was building for a ministerial meeting to be held on on a delayed Pacific Rim trade pact and conclude the deal before a general election in Canada.
+TOKYO (Reuters) - Japanese Economy Minister Akira Amari said on Friday support was building for a ministerial meeting to be held on a delayed Pacific Rim trade pact and conclude the deal before a general election in Canada.

 “Momentum is gathering (in support of a meeting) gradually including major nations such as Japan and the United States,” Amari told a news conference.